tejendra/tejendra/README.md

 ## 🛠️ Tech Stack

 <div align="center">
-  <p>I’m quick to learn whatever the work demands (tools, systems, or skills).
+  <p>I’m quick to learn tools, systems, or skills the work demands.
 I don’t cling to specific tools.
-I use whatever stack the problem calls for, flexibility is a technical skill.</p>
+I use whatever stack the problem calls for because flexibility is a technical skill.</p>
 </div>

 <div align="center">